Experimentation

 Experimentation Culture Awards 2025 Organization-wide Award nominations

-• Atlassian (US) - For accelerating experimentation: Empowering Atlassian to innovate fast and test smart.
+• Winner of the 2025 Organization-wide award: Atlassian (US) - For accelerating experimentation: Empowering Atlassian to innovate fast and test smart.

 • Kaufland e-commerce (DE) - For scaling decentralized experimentation.